As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 - What to bring: hiking shoes, sun protection (hat, sunglasses, sunscreen), water, snacks, smartphone (for taking photos and navigation), gloves

-Take the MTR to Tseung Kwan O Station and take Exit A. When you are outside, keep left and walk under the pedestrian footpath.
+First, take the subway to Tseung Kwan O Station and take Exit A. When you are outside, keep left and walk under the pedestrian footpath.
 Then you will see a bus terminal on the left.
-Look for the bus stop for minibus 103M.
+Look for the bus stop for Minibus 103M.
+Take this green minibus (14 minutes; $9.9 cash or Octopus card) and alight at Ng Tai Tin bus stop.

 The flight of stairs at the entrance will take you immediately to another flight of stairs.
-It is all about going uphill!
+It is all about going uphill at the beginning.

 Second junction: take the left path